ELIXIR-Belgium/DataHub-help/help/user-guide/designing-experiments-in-single-page.md

   * Filter existing Templates and choose one from the drop down menu.
 Before selecting “Apply”, use the Attributes table to:
     * Set attributes as “Required” or not
     * Remove not required attributes
-  * Select “Add new attributes” at the bottom of the page if you want to add new attributes of your choice to your Source Sample Type for the Study.
-Attributes for Sample Sample Type will be the columns in a table that require information about
+  * Select “Add new attributes” at the bottom of the page if you want to add new attributes of your choice to your Sample Type for Samples in the Study.
+Attributes in the Sample Type for Sample will be the columns in a table that require information about
     * Collection method or parameters used in the sample collection protocol of the physical Sample from the Source, such as collection date, experimentalist etc
     * Any relevant characteristics of the Sample in the Study, from anatomy and developmental stage to storage of each physical tube in a laboratory.